Wagon Bed Spring

 Wagon Bed Spring, also known historically as the Lower Spring or Lower Cimarron Spring, is a historic former spring in Grant County, Kansas, United States.
-It is located about 12 mi south of Ulysses, on the west side of United States Route 270.
+It is located about 12 mi south of Ulysses, on the west side of K-25 (Kansas highway).
 In the 19th century it was an important watering spot on the Cimarron Cutoff of the Santa Fe Trail, where migrants on the trail often camped.
 The spring is now dry, primarily due to irrigation lowering the water table in the area.
 It was declared a National Historic Landmark in 1961.

 Description

 Wagon Bed Spring is located at what was historically the north bank of the Cimarron River, in a rural setting about 12 mi south of Ulysses, Kansas.
 The site is marked by interpretive signage.
 The river is a historically intermittent stream, and its channel has been altered since the 19th century by flooding, and the actual spring site is now in the river bed.
 The flow of the spring came from an outcropping of the Ogallala Formation.
 Center pivot irrigation adjacent to the spring resulted in lowering of the water table and the spring ceased to flow in the 1960s.

 The site is historically and archaeologically significant as a major migrant camp site on the Santa Fe Trail.
 The spring was one of the few reliable sources of water along the Cimarron Cutoff between the watersheds of the Arkansas and Cimarron Rivers, and many migrant and military groups camped here in the 60 years or so that the trail was used.
-Mountain man Jedediah Smith was probably killed here or near here on May 27, 1831 by Comanches.
+Mountain man Jedediah Smith was probably killed here or near here on May 27, 1831, by Comanches.